stratisproject/StratisBitcoinFullNode/Documentation/ProvenHeaders.md

 1. A block header (in the C# node it is represented by the `BlockHeader` class) which contains the merkle tree root.

-2. Block header signature (in the C# node it's represented by `BlockSignature` class), which is signed with the private key which corresponds to coinstake's Second output's public key.
+2. A block header signature (in the C# node it is represented by the `BlockSignature` class), which is signed with the private key which corresponds to the coinstake's second output's public key.

 3. Its coinstake transaction (in the C# node it is represented by `Transaction` class).